 - Research from the National Restaurant Association indicates that technology, including online ordering, is playing a larger role in how restaurants attract more customers: 36% of customers say they are more likely to use technology options in restaurants than they were two years ago.
 8 in 10 consumers agree that restaurant technology enhances convenience.
 (Source)

-When it comes to social media, restaurants are comfortable using Facebook (92% of restaurants) and while they are not as likely to use YouTube (10% of restaurants) as others.
+When it comes to social media, restaurants are comfortable using Facebook (92% of restaurants), and while they are not as likely to use YouTube (10% of restaurants) as others.
 (Source) Research shows that by the third quarter of 2019, Facebook attracted over 500 Million monthly active users and 100 million on Instagram (those who logged in during the last 30 days), making it the most popular social network platform worldwide.
 So Facebook and Instagram are exactly where all your potential and current customers are flocking.
-Across the globe, eating out has become a popular part of the average person’s celebrations which include birthdays, anniversaries and holidays.
+Across the globe, eating out has become a popular part of the average person’s celebrations which include birthdays, anniversaries, and holidays.
 This year, over 200 million Facebook posts carried the hashtag #food and 35 million people actually shared photographs from their eating-out experiences!
 This is driving restaurant owners to spend considerably on Facebook and Instagram advertising.
 To be specific, we noticed that on Facebook, about 88% of restaurants are paying for marketing (source).
 Besides, a restaurant is more likely to not pay for advertising than it is to advertise on television in 2018.
-(Source) Which makes Facebook advertising inevitable for you as a restauranteur as of now.
+(Source) This makes Facebook advertising inevitable for you as a restauranteur as of now.